-- At Ekely he painted a number of blue-tinted night pictures between 1922 and 1924 that convey a sense of calm, harmony and stability. - Between 1920 and his death in 1944 he lived largely on his estate drawing and painting landscapes, friends and a stream of women who visited his home to ask if they could model for him.
-Munch occasionally left his home to paint murals on commission, including those started for the Freia chocolate factory.
+- Munch painted a number of blue-tinted night pictures between 1922 and 1924.
+The are from his house at Ekely near Oslo and convey a sense of calm, harmony and stability.
+You can see the shadows cast on the veranda by a strong indoor light. - Between 1920 and his death in 1944 lived largely on his estate drawing and painting landscapes, friends and a stream of women who visited his home to ask if they could model for him.
+Munch occasionally left his home to paint murals on commission, including those done for the Freia chocolate factory. - He continued to paint and when he died in 1944 aged 81 he bequeathed 1,200 paintings, 4,500 drawings and 18,000 prints to the city of Oslo.

 - 1920s and 30s he spent the last two decades of his life in solitude on his estate near Oslo.
 Many of his late patrons celebrate farm life.
 He attracted a stream of female models whom he painted nude.
 He left his home to paint murals including the Freia chocolate factory.
-He continued to paint unsparing self-portraits. - 1930s and 40s his work was declared degenerate by the Nazi regime along with that of Picasso, Klee, Matisse, Gauguin and many other modern artists.
+He continued to paint unsparing self-portraits. - 1930s and 40s his work was declared degenerate by the Nazi regime along with

+- that of Picasso, Klee, Matisse, Gauguin and many other modern artists.
 Many of his Jewish German patrons lost their fortunes and some their lives. - 1940 (76) the Nazis invaded Norway and Munch was afraid his paintings would be destroyed. - 1944 (80) he died in his house near Oslo and the Nazis organised his funeral leading many to believe, incorrectly, that he was a Nazi sympathizer.
 On his death his remaining works were bequeathed to the city of Oslo which built the Munch Museum which opened in 1963.
 The museum holds a collection of approximately 1,100 paintings, 4,500 drawings, and 18,000 prints, the broadest collection of his works in the world.
-His estate was bought by Oslo in 1946 and his house demolished in 1960.

-• In April 2019, the British Museum held a new exhibition, Edvard Munch: Love and Angst, which comprised 83 artworks and include a rare original print of The Scream
+His estate was bought by Oslo in 1946 and his house demolished in 1960. - In April 2019, the British Museum held a new exhibition, Edvard Munch: Love and Angst, which comprised 83 artworks and include a rare original print of The Scream